acornapps/cube-manual-en/commands/create-command.md

 # `create` command

-The create command installs Kubernetes and/or Cocktail on the platform you prepared via the `init` command.
+The create command installs Kubernetes and/or add-ons on the platform you prepared via the `init` command.

 ---